Hixie/mahogony-staircase/script/script.md

 library is similar to the widgets library, but it introduces user interface widgets from material design, like buttons, checkboxes, and so forth.

+- We can introduce a MaterialApp, and set our material theme.
+This also reminds us to set the application title, which is used e.g. in the Android app switcher.
+We could have done this before, but we had forgotten to do so.

+- By convention, we create a widget for our main page.
+This lets us put much of the app state into a class rather than having it be in global statics.

+- We can trivially use a real checkbox instead of a green ball.

+- We can get real Ink Wells!